2/20/2025

 Operator

-Greetings and welcome to the Reliance, Inc. fourth quarter and full year 2024 earnings call.
-At this time all participants are in listen-only mode.
+Greetings and welcome to the Reliance Inc. fourth quarter and full year 2024 earnings call.
+At this time, all participants are in listen-only mode.
 If anyone should require operator assistance, please press star zero on your telephone keypad.
 A question and answer session will follow the formal presentation.
 You may press star one at any time to be placed into the question queue.
 As a reminder, this conference is being recorded.
-It's now my
+It's now my pleasure to turn the call over to Kim Orlando with Addo Invest Relations.

 speaker

-last call to discuss the financial results of the fourth quarter and full year 2024 financial results.
-I am joined by Carla Lewis, executive vice president and chief operating officer and Arthur Ajamian, senior vice president and chief financial officer.
-A recording of the call will be posted on the investor section of our website at .reliance.com.
-Please read the forward looking statement disclosures included in our earnings release issued yesterday and note that it applies to all statements made during this teleconference.
-The reconciliations of the adjusted numbers are included in the non-GAP reconciliation part of our earnings release.
-I will now turn the call over to Carla Lewis, president and CEO of Reliance.
+Kim, please go ahead.
+Thank you, Operator.
+Good morning, and thanks to all of you for joining our conference call to discuss Reliance's fourth quarter and full year 2024 financial results.
+I am joined by Carla Lewis, President and Chief Executive Officer, Steve Cook, Executive Vice President and Chief Operating Officer, and Arthur Gemmian, Senior Vice President and Chief Financial Officer.
+A recording of this call will be posted on the investor section of our website at investor.reliance.com.
+Please read the forward-looking statement disclosures included in our earnings release issued yesterday and note that it applies to all statements made during this teleconference.
+The reconciliations of the adjusted numbers are included in the non-GAAP reconciliation part of our earnings release.
+I will now turn the call over to Carla Lewis, President and CEO of Reliance.

 speaker